 Working Well Trust was first set up in 1991 and registered as a charity in 1992.
 A group of mental health professionals wanted to support people return to employment.
 At that time very little was available so they set up what would now be called a social enterprise.
 New projects were developed over the years and we now work with around 300 people a year who access one or more of our services as detailed below:

-If you are a resident of Tower Hamlets, have a mental health issue and want to work, or require support to sustain your job, REWORK can help.
+If you are a resident of Tower Hamlets, have a mental health issue, are under the care of a secondary mental health services team and want help returning to or starting work, or require support to sustain your job, REWORK can help.
 Operating since 2007 REWORK has been helping its clients progress towards and into employment and offering support to those whose job is at risk due to mental health issues.

 Based on Hackney Road Access Print promotes personal recovery through vocational training within a supportive commercial environment.
 As a Social Enterprise it does this by offering participants the opportunity to move towards mainstream training, education and employment in retail, printing and desk top publishing.